GIScience/gis-training-resource-center/_sources/content/Module_8/en_qgis_module_8_ex1.md

     3. As "Raster Layer" choose "Pop_floodextent".
     4. Defining a prefix for your output column is optional but can be helpful for finding the calculated values in large attribute tables.
 Choose "pop_" as "Output column prefix".
     5. Below "Statistics to calculate" click on the ![](/fig/mod8_ex1_optionsicon.png) icon to access the different options of statistical operations available for calculating polygon values based on your raster.
-        - Which statistical operation woud suit the task of calculating flood affected population per district?
+        - Which statistical operation would suit the task of calculating flood affected population per district?

     :::{dropdown} Solution
     :open: